When Traditional

 PHASE ONE

-Every matter begins with an assessment.
+Every matter begins with an assessment of potential digital communication channels.

 Not all matters qualify.
 In many cases, the appropriate conclusion is that digital service should not be pursued.